sanderslab/magellanmapper/README.md

 #### SimpleElastix dependency

-SimpleElastix is used for loading many 3D image formats (eg `.mhd/.raw` and `.nii`) and registration tasks in Clrbrain.
+SimpleElastix is used for loading many 3D image formats (eg `.mhd/.raw` and `.nii`) and registration tasks in MagellanMapper.
 The library is not currently available in the standard [PyPi](https://pypi.org/).
 As the buid process is not trivial, we have uploaded binaries to a [third-party PyPi server](https://pypi.fury.io/dd8/).

 If you would prefer to build SimpleElastix yourself, we have provided a couple build scripts to ease the build process for the SimpleElastix Python wrapper: